Do Your Part to Advance Teamwork

 - The “devil’s advocate” pushes the group to consider alternative approaches.

 - The “truth teller” speaks his mind even when unpopular.

 - The “dreamer” pulls members back to the dream in times of uncertainty or crisis.

 Choose the Role You Play on Your Team

 Being aware of your habitual behaviors allows you to choose the way you interact with your team.
 Pull back on your blocker roles and take on more positive ones.

 While understanding your own patterns and behaviors is a starting point, team effectiveness hinges on everyone developing activator skills and limiting blocker behavior.

-“This process usually leads to a rich discussion about strengths and challenges of the team,” says Quinn.
-“It may be an intense conversation or take a more light-hearted tone, but identifying these roles will open the door for team members to gently confront one another when their blocker roles emerge.”
+This process usually leads to a rich discussion about team members’ strengths and challenges.
+It may be an intense conversation, or it could take a more lighthearted tone.
+Regardless, identifying these roles will open the door for team members to gently confront one another when their blocker roles emerge.